Gupta Bahadur

-Bahadur Gurung Gupta (born 7 September 1976) is a skier from India.
+Gupta Bahadur Gurung (born 7 September 1976) is an Indian skier.
 He qualified for 2006 Winter Olympics, where he represented India.
 He participated in Men's sprint event of Cross-country skiing.
 He finished 78 in his event.

 He was third in the International Cross-country skiing race at Gulmarg in January 2005.
 He also participated and did well in Cross-country races held in Bolu Gerede and Uludag Balkan.

 He joined the Indian Army in 1999, and subsequently started training for up 15 km cross-country skiing.
 He won National Championships and was named the best athlete at the National Winter Games in Auli, 2002.